openvinotoolkit/openvino/docs/IE_DG/network_state_intro.md

 Introduction to OpenVINO state API {#openvino_docs_IE_DG_network_state_intro}
 ==============================

-This section provides description how to work with stateful networks in OpenVINO: how such networks are represented in IR and Ngraph, how operations with state can be done.
-Section provides small examples of stateful network and code to infer it.
+This section provides description how to work with networks with state in OpenVINO: how such networks are represented in IR and Ngraph and operations with state can be done.
+Section provides small examples of network with state and how it can be inferred.

-## What is stateful network
+## What is network with state

  Several use cases require processing of data sequences.
 When length of sequence is known and small enough, we can process it with RNN like networks which contains cycle inside.
 But in some cases like online speech recognition of time series